Over 12,000 new Covid-19 cases in 24 hours

-According to data received from Indian Council of Medical Research (ICMR) the number of samples tested for SARS-CoV2, which causes Covid-19, in one day (June 17), stood at 1,65,412.
-ICMR has tested up to 62,49,668 samples for the virus till date.
+A day before, between June 16 (3,43,091 cases) and June 17 (3,54,065 cases), 10,974 cases were recorded.
+The number of new infections recorded every 24 hours is on the rise constantly.
+According to data received from the Indian Council of Medical Research (ICMR), the number of samples tested for SARS-CoV2, which causes Covid-19, on June 17 alone stood at 1,65,412.
+The ICMR has tested up to 62, 49, 668 samples till date with reverse transcriptase polymerase chain reaction (RT-PCR) technology.

+With the surge in cases in New Delhi at 47,102, the Centre has planned to conduct up to six lakh rapid antigen tests at 169 facilities.
+Earlier this week, the ICMR had recommended the use of South Korean company SD Biosensors rapid antigen kits, which detect the virus in a matter of minutes from nose and throat swabs.

+Union Health Minister Harsh Vardhan has said that a door-to-door survey in 242 containment zones of Delhi will be undertaken, covering 77 per cent of the population, and will be completed by June 20.
+A committee, headed by VK Paul, Member (Health) Niti Aayog, has recommended Covid-19 test rates at ₹2,400 from a previous cap of ₹4,500 per test conducted by RT-PCR technology.
+This recommendation has been forwarded to the Delhi Government for action.

-As cases in the national capital surge to reach 47,102, the Central Government Health Scheme (CGHS) has said that all its beneficiaries will receive 24x7 assistance in respect of tele homecare for Covid-19.
+As cases in the national capital surge have reached to 47102, the Central Government Health Scheme (CGHS) has said all its beneficiaries will receive 24x7 assistance in respect of tele home care for Covid-19 positive cases.

 Dear Readers,